In this post, I benchmark the performance of Kourier against Rust’s Hyper and Go’s net/http.

 I use an approach based on TechEmpower’s plaintext benchmark.
 “Hello World” HTTP benchmarks are relevant because a lot of code is exercised between receiving a network data payload and calling a registered HTTP handler, and it is that code that I want to benchmark.

-I start the servers with the following commands:
+The servers are started with the following commands:

 # Kourier.
 The server listens on port 3275